HIGHLIGHTS-Tennis-Wimbledon day four | Sports-Games

 - United Kingdom

-Highlights of day four of the Wimbledon tennis championships on Thursday (all times GMT): 1408 BARTY OUSTS BLINKOVA
+Highlights of day four of the Wimbledon tennis championships on Thursday (all times GMT): 1550 GAUFF OVERPOWERS VESNINA

-Australian top seed Ash Barty advanced with a 6-4 6-3 victory over Russian Anna Blinkova.
-Barty served nine double faults but fired 33 winners and broke six times to set up a third round match with Czech Katerina Siniakova.
-1402 BERRETTINI, NORRIE BOOK THIRD ROUND SPOTS
+American teenager Coco Gauff fired down nine aces in a comfortable 6-4 6-3 victory over Russian Elena Vesnina, reaching the Wimbledon third round for the second time in as many main draw appearances.
+1545 MEDVEDEV BREEZES PAST ALCARAZ

-Italian seventh seed and Queen's Club champion Matteo Berrettini beat Botic van de Zandschulp 6-3 6-4 7-6(4), reaching the third round with two breaks of serve while the Dutchman failed to convert any of his nine break points.
-Briton Cameron Norrie was 3-0 down in the first set against Australia's Alex Bolt before claiming 11 games in a row, eventually winning 6-3 6-1 6-2 to book a third round clash with Roger Federer or Richard Gasquet.
+Second seed Daniil Medvedev overcame a slow start before seeing off Spanish teenager Carlos Alcaraz 6-4 6-1 6-2 to reach the third round.
+READ MORE:

 Impressive Zverev eases past Sandgren into third round Djokovic and Federer named in Olympic tournament